asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 Removing A Module
 =================

-!!! note
+/// note | Reminder
-    Reminder: Module removal is only eligible to be done in master when the next release is a standard release.
+Module removal is only eligible to be done in master when the next release is a standard release.
 No module removal can be done during the development of a long term supported release.

-[//]: # (end-note)
+///

 1. Only remove a module if it has not been reverted from being deprecated.
 2. Create a new issue in the [Asterisk project issue tracker](https://github.com/asterisk/asterisk/issues/) using the "Deprecation" issue type.
 Ensure the issue summary is descriptive as it will go into release notes.